 But Cyd Charisse, it seems, also kept a bit of humility about her.
 “I never thought of myself as a ‘Star,’ not even after I made my biggest films,” she would say in later years.
 “Perhaps that’s because I am basically an introvert.
 I knew that I loved working, performing.
 What the public made of it was their business.
 I hoped that they liked me and admired my work, of course, but that pedestal they stuck me up on was insignificant in my view.”

 Yet clearly, her contributions to dance and musical expression during a unique era of movie making remain in a place of high regard.

 Readers of this story may also find “Ava Gardner” of interest, or “Bette Davis Eyes,” a story about Davis and a popular 1981 song about her.
 See also the “Film & Hollywood” page or the “Noteworthy Ladies” topics page for additional story choices in those categories.
-Thanks for visiting – and if you like what you see here, please consider making a donation to support this website.
-Thank you. - Jack Doyle
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
+Thank you. – Jack Doyle

 Date Posted: 7 September 2009

 Sources, Links & Additional Information